Publications

 Frey, Holger; Haeberli, Wilfried

-Risiken durch Gletscherseen im Klimawandel Incollection
+Risiken durch Gletscherseen im Klimawandel Book Section

 In: Lozán, José L; Breckle, Siegmar-W; Escher-Vetter, Heidi; Graßl, Hartmut; Kasang, Dieter; Paul, Frank; Schickhoff, Udo (Ed.): Warnsignal Klima: Hochgebirge im Wandel.
 Hamburg: Wissenschaftliche Auswertungen, pp. 337–343, 2020.